massimo-cassandro/symfony-bootstrap-form-theme/README.md

 </div>
 ```

-* A new `params` parameter allows you to change some behaviour of thwe widgets.
-It is a json-like element whose sub-parameters changed depending on the widget used
+* A new `params` parameter allows you to change some behaviour of the widgets.
+It is a json-like element whose sub-parameters changed depending on the widget used.
+Take a look at the [sample page](https://massimo-cassandro.github.io/symfony-bootstrap-form-theme/form-test.html) for a complete list of all
+parameters.

 ```twig
 {{ form_row(form.xxxx, {